Co-Executive Director, Audiovisual Archivist

-Rachel Price is the director of Moving Image Preservation of Puget Sound.
+Rachel Price is the co-founder of Moving Image Preservation of Puget Sound.
 She completed an M.A. in Moving Image Archive Studies from UCLA in 2009.
 Prior to entering the program, she was the project lead for an access and digitization project of the film collection at the Seattle Municipal Archives, where she had previously volunteered.
 She was a DJ at community radio and Pacifica affiliate KBCS-FM for 14 years, where her first on-air position there was a midnight-3am film soundtrack show.
 She is currently producing a series of animated shorts about seabirds with Seattle animator Karen Lewis.
 The first short, Birdathlon, has been at several film festivals in the US, Canada and the UK.
 In addition, she and journalist Peter Monaghan run the website Moving Image Archive News.